 My money is on the Heat, especially after Miami acquired Shabazz Napier during the draft.

 More to come on this one, that’s for sure.
-Keep the tomatoes stocked.
+Keep the red fruit stocked for Throwing Tomatoes.

 Target: Luis Suarez